A temporary getaway - three monasteries in Austria

 This is how a TEM scrub works

-We get a TEM peeling where we get to know this procedure.
-However, the whole thing seems a bit mysterious to me.
+We get a TEM peeling, during which we learn about this procedure.
+The whole thing seems a bit mysterious to me, though.
 Daniela, the therapist, first feels my pulse and looks deep into my eyes.
-“You are a mix of sanguine and phlegmatic,” she says, without ever having seen me before.
-“A peeling made from thyme and almond-olive oil will do you good,” he says, and disappears to then mix the mixture.
-I can't understand to what extent this mixture is supposed to be good for me.
-Anyway, after the treatment my skin is as soft as the skin of a peach.
+"You are a mixed type of sanguine and phlegmatic," she says, without ever having seen me before.
+"A peeling made of thyme and almond-olive oil will do you good."
+She says this, and then disappears to mix the mixture.
+I cannot understand how this mixture is supposed to do me any good.
+In any case, after the treatment, my skin is as soft as the skin of a peach.

 Monastery food - three monasteries